ShcherbakRumpel/ORPI/README.md

 # ORPI

-Web project with Angular 6 and Asp.Core 2.1.
+Web project with Angular 6 and Asp.Net Core 2.1.